icollier77/password-generator/README.md

 <!-- The build process -->
 ## Development

-I had 2 iterations of working on the assignment.
+I had 2 iterations of the code for the assignment.
 First, I created an app where all character types were joined in a mega-array and a password was randomly generated from it.
 When testing this solution, I realized that this approach did not guarantee that at least one character from each selected character set would be included in the generated password.

 ### Important source
 So I changed my approach.
 This [video][password-video] was very helpful in directing my thinking.
 I also used parts of the code mentioned in that video in my solution.